MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-device-management.md

 Using a device management provider, organization can make sure that only authorized people and devices get access to proprietary information.
 Similarly, device users can feel at ease accessing work data from their phone, because they know their device meet their organization's security requirements.
 As an organization, you might ask - **What should we use to protect our resources?**

-The answer is [Microsoft Endpoint Manager](https://docs.microsoft.com/mem/endpoint-manager-overview).
-Endpoint Manager includes [Microsoft Intune](what-is-intune.md) for a cloud-based solution, and [Configuration Manager + Intune](https://docs.microsoft.com/mem/configmgr/comanage/overview) for a cloud-attach solution.

-Endpoint Manager offers mobile device management (MDM) and mobile application management (MAM).
+The answer is [Microsoft Intune](what-is-intune.md).
+Intune offers mobile device management (MDM) and mobile application management (MAM).
 Some key tasks of any MDM or MAM solution are to:

 - Support a diverse mobile environment and manage iOS/iPadOS, Android, Windows, and macOS devices securely.
 - Make sure devices and apps are compliant with your organization's security requirements.